idra-lab/idra-lab.github.io/content/post/iros2024/index.md

 ---

 ## Workshop and Paper presentation at IROS 2024
-During the IROS2024 conference some members of IDRA had the opportunity to hold a workshop and present a paper.
+Few members of IDRA had the opportunity to hold a workshop and present a paper at at [IROS 2024](https://iros2024-abudhabi.org/), held in Abu Dhabi (UAE) in the days 14-18 October 2024.

 <!--more-->